 - 1. This standard requires the following: - a.
-A medical officer, preferably with specialist aeromedical qualifications, will participate, when possible, in the investigation of all aviation accidents and/or aeromedical incidents as aeromedical adviser to or as a full member of any Aircraft Accident and Incident Investigation Board established. - b.
+A medical officer, preferably with specialist aeromedical qualifications, will participate, when possible, in the investigation of all aviation accidents and/or aeromedical incidents as aeromedical advisor to or as a full member of any Aircraft Accident and Incident Investigation Board established. - b.
 The aeromedical member of the investigation board will be responsible for obtaining medical information in accordance with current national regulations. - c.
+This standard relates to aircraft and UAV/RPAS- accidents and incidents.
+Ref : Chapter 3.19 Accident/Incident investigations of the Stanag 7234 / AATMP-51 NATO REMOTELY PILOTED AIRCRAFT SYSTEMS (RPAS) AIRSPACE INTEGRATION (AI) - d.
 In the case of fatal accidents, the legal custodian of the bodies will be requested to facilitate the performance of autopsies on all fatalities to ascertain the causes of all injuries and their chronological sequence.

-Ideally all autopsies should be performed or observed by a specialist in forensic medicine and trained in aviation pathology and should include as appropriate histological, biochemical, toxicological, radiological and other special investigations.
+Ideally all autopsies should be performed or observed by a specialist in forensic medicine and trained in aviation pathology and should include an appropriate histological, biochemical, toxicological, radiological and other special investigation.
 This pathologist can be either a civilian or service medical officer.
-When a decision has been made to perform an autopsy, the aeromedical Board member or adviser will assist the pathologist in problems of an aeromedical nature.
+When a decision has been made to perform an autopsy, the aeromedical board member or advisor will assist the pathologist in problems of an aeromedical nature.
 Whilst every effort should be made by the investigating aeromedical officer to obtain an autopsy in a fatal accident, it will be necessary to adhere to the national and local medico-legal policy.